 It consists of a bunch of conservative intellectuals, who traditionally were the only ones allowed to speak in public, aka they were the most visible on traditional information dissemination hubs.
 Mostly they are the WASP elite middle-aged or older, which weighed in as experts on television shows, published editorials in the biggest newspapers or taught at the biggest universities.

 What the actual fuck?!?
 I'm... do I even need to say anything?
-It's hysterical to claim "conservatives intellectuals" were at any point in history "the only ones allowed to speak in public".
+It's hysterical to claim "conservatives intellectuals" were ever "the only ones allowed to speak in public".

 Since the alternative orientations have started getting their voices heard more, about a decade ago, these 'classic' intellectuals (many with alt-right orientations) are complaining that they are censored.
 They claim the media is now oriented towards leftist, progressive voices which are all about minorities, political correctness, and decolonization.
 Hence, they claim to have been relocated to an intellectual dark web, because no one hears their opinions anymore.